rvallabhaneni2222/Chili/README.md

 * Support for capturing User Agent information collection.
 * Search API for gathering analytics from events
 * Micro service Support

+###### Chili-Email
+* Support for Email rules
+* Email data and traffic audit and metrics
+* Support for HTML and thymeleaf based templates.
+* Attachements support for 3rd party systems via integration.